 Pneumonia and urinary tract infections (UTIs) are prevalent in older adults.
 Since people with dementia tend to have poor hygiene, their chances of being infected are greater.
 Infections can also go unnoticed since they can’t express themselves.
 These infections can spread into the blood and travel throughout the body, which can cause sepsis.

 Consequently, infections such as pneumonia and sepsis can increase a person’s risk for dementia.12 So if you have alcohol-related dementia, they can potentially worsen your condition.

-Wernicke's encephalopathy can progress into Korsakoff psychosis, which is both severe and untreatable.
+Wernicke's encephalopathy can progress into Korsakoff psychosis, both severe and untreatable.
 Patients who have this condition will develop amnesia.
 They won't be able to recall new information and memories from before its onset.

 Numerous studies show that quitting drinking reverses alcohol-related dementia.
 It helps with the partial recovery of white matter and damaged brain cells, improving a person's motor skills and cognitive abilities.14

 Thiamine supplements also reduce the impact of alcohol-related brain injury in patients with Wernicke-Korsakoff Syndrome.
 This helps improve their brain function and reverse acute symptoms.15

 Researchers agree that alcohol-related dementia isn't completely reversible.
 People who fail to get immediate treatment may eventually develop permanent brain damage.14,15

 Alcohol treatment takes several weeks to start taking effect.
 After 6 to 7 weeks, the brain starts regaining its volume, and the patient will exhibit neuropsychological improvements.16

 However, the duration of thiamine treatment isn’t standardized.
 Some medical practitioners suggest a short-course treatment lasting 3 to 5 days.17 Others recommend taking thiamine supplements for an extended period, even after the patient has recovered.14